nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/07_ch_flag_drug.md

 Overall, care home patients aged 65 and over were more likely to receive drugs in the Central Nervous System Chapter than non-care home patients, whereas non-care home patients were more likely to receive drugs in the Cardiovascular chapter.

-In 2023/24, at a chemical substance level, Colecalciferol (Vitamin D) was the most prescribed drug to care home patients followed by Paracetamol.
+In 2024/25, at a chemical substance level, Colecalciferol (Vitamin D) was the most prescribed drug to care home patients followed by Paracetamol.
 For non-care home patients, this was Atorvastatin (typically used to lower cholesterol).
-By drug cost, this was paracetamol for care home patients and apixaban (for blood clots) for non-care home patients.
+By drug cost, this was paracetamol for care home patients and again Atorvastatin for non-care home patients.